Mott's law for the v.r.h. random resistor network and for Mott's random walk: Some preliminaries on marked simple point processes on

 \begin{Definition}[$\nu$-randomization $\hat \bbP_\nu$] Consider a SPP $\hat \xi$ on $\bbR^d$ with law $\hat\bbP$ on $(\hat\O, \cB(\hat\O))$.
 Given a realization of $\hat \xi$, mark each point by i.i.d. random variables (independently from all the rest) with common distribution $\nu$, and call $\xi$ the resulting marked SPP.
 We say that the law $\hat \bbP_\nu$ of $\xi$ is the $\nu$-randomization of $\hat \bbP$ and that $\xi$ is the $\nu$--randomization of $\hat \xi$. \end{Definition}

 We now recall the notion of $p$--thinning, which will be crucial in what follows: \begin{Definition}[$p$--thinning $\hat \bbP_p$] Given a SPP $\hat \xi$ on $\bbR^d$ with law $\hat \bbP$ and given $p\in [0,1]$, the $p$--thinning of $\hat \xi$ is the SPP obtained as follows.
-Given a realization $\hat\o$ of $\hat \xi$, for each point in $\hat \o$ one tosses a biased coin with probability $p$ to give head: if the coin gives head the point is kept, otherwise it is deleted.
+Given a realization $\hat\o$ of $\hat \xi$, for each point in $\hat \o$ one tosses a biased coin with probability $p$ to give head \rot{(all coin tosses are independent)}: if the coin gives head the point is kept, otherwise it is deleted.
 We denote by $\hat\bbP_p$ the law of the $p$-thinning of $\hat\xi$.
-We will shortly say that $\hat\bbP_p$ is the $p$-thinning of $\hat \bbP$. \end{Definition}
+We will briefly say that $\hat\bbP_p$ is the $p$-thinning of $\hat \bbP$. \end{Definition}